 Which jobs have the highest levels of mental fatigue?

-In 2019, mental fatigue complaintsnoot1 caused by work (burn-out complaints) occurred most frequently among employees with a pedagogical profession, such as teachers and educators, and people working in the care and welfare sectors.
-In both 2018 and 2019, 17 percent of all employees reported mental fatigue complaints.
-This was still 15 percent in 2015.
+In 2020, mental fatigue complaintsnoot1 caused by work (burn-out complaints) occurred most frequently among employees with a pedagogical occupation, such as teachers and educators, and people with a creative or linguistic occupation.
+Last year, 16 percent of all employees reported mental fatigue complaints.
+This was 17 percent in 2018 and 2019.
 This is evident from the Netherlands Working Conditions Survey (NEA), conducted jointly by CBS and the Netherlands Organisation for Applied Scientific Research (TNO).

-More fatigue complaints associated with a high workload and low level of independence on the job
+More fatigue complaints associated with a high workload and little autonomy

 The survey figures show that mental fatigue due to work is more common among employees who generally experience a high workload.
 This is to say they are regularly required to work very fast, very long hours or extra hard.